Bromley London Borough Council elections: 1990-1994

 The by-election was called following the resignation of Cllr.
 Montague I. Blazey.

 The by-election was called following the resignation of Cllr.
 Reginald G. Adams.

 1994-1998

 The by-election was called following the resignation of Cllr.
 Stephen R. Oxenbridge.

 The by-election was called following the resignation of Cllr.
 David M. Dear.

 1998-2002

 The by-election was called following the death of Cllr.
-Sheila A. Humphreys.
+Sheila Humphreys.

 The by-election was called following the resignation of Cllr.
-Paul J. H. Booth.
+Paul Booth.

 The by-election was called following the death of Cllr.
-Eric N. Goodman.
+Eric Goodman.

 The by-election was called following the resignation of Cllr.
 Graem Peters.

 The by-election was called following the resignation of Cllr.
-Robert J. Yeldham.
+Robert Yeldham.